phetsims/faradays-electromagnetic-lab/doc/implementation-notes.md

 ### Software Design Patterns

-**Class fields of type Property** This pattern may be unfamiliar and is used frequently for model Properties.
+**Class fields of type Property**": This pattern is used frequently when we have a class field of type Property, the public API is readonly, and the private API is mutable.
+This is accomplished using two class fields, one `public` and one `private`, both of which refer to the same Property instance.
-We desired a public API that is readonly, while the private API is mutable.
-This is accomplished using two class fields, both of which refer to the same Property instance.
 The field names are similar, with the private field name having an underscore prefix.
 Here's an example:

 ```ts
 class SomeClass {